metadatacenter/cedar-docker-build/cedar-group-server/README.md

 ## Building the image

-With the current release version stored in the `CEDAR_RELEASE_VERSION` environment variable the image can be built as follows:
+With the current release version stored in the `CEDAR_RELEASE_VERSION` environment variable, the image can be built as follows:

      docker build -t metadatacenter/cedar-group-server .
      docker build -t metadatacenter/cedar-group-server:${CEDAR_RELEASE_VERSION} .